 At SVSR we relentlessly strive to achieve maximum value for our Clients by selecting the best quality materials for manufacturing.
 Our design, manufacture and installation processes ensure that the products we provide have maximum asset life and minimal on-going maintenance costs.

-All SVSR manufacturing processes and products used have been extensively tested and deemed suitable for the intended purpose by Sydney Water Corporation (SWC) and the Water Services Association of Australia (WSAA).
-In addition, SVSR’s strict Quality Control Management System provides our Client’s with the knowledge that they are dealing with an industry leader using the best product’s available on today’s market.
+SVSR’s Quality Control Management System provides our Client’s with the knowledge that they are dealing with an experienced industry leader using the best product’s available on today’s market.

 At SVSR we are committed to minimising the negative effects of our Work on the community and the natural environment.